jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/gp/gp.rst

 .. note::

-    A working GA is required in order to obtain any points for the additional tasks described within the assignment.
+    A working GP implementation is required in order to obtain any points for the additional tasks described within the assignment.